AlertaDengue/PySUS/docs/source/index.rst

 =================================

 PySUS is a library which is a collection of helper codes for people which need to analyze data from SUS (Brazilian Universal Health System).
-Contribution are welcome!
+Contributions are welcome!

 Contents: